fluffy/draft-jennings-perc-double/draft-someone-perc-transform.md

 # Original Parameters Block

-Any SRTP packet processed with this transform MUST contain an Original Parameters Block (OPB) extension.
-This extension contains the original values of any modified headers, in the following form:
+Any SRTP packet processed with this transform MAY contain an Original Parameters Block (OPB) extension.
+This RTP header extension contains the original values of any modified headers, in the following form:

 ~~~~~